Bullseye (Marvel Comics): Publication history

-Following "Civil War", Warren Ellis took over writing Thunderbolts and Bullseye became one of the core members of the new team line-up.

-In the Secret Invasion aftermath storyline Dark Reign, Bullseye becomes a member of the Dark Avengers under the alias Hawkeye and features in a five-issue limited series Dark Reign: Hawkeye, written by Andy Diggle, with art by Tom Raney.
+Following "Civil War," Warren Ellis took over writing Thunderbolts and Bullseye became one of the core members of the new team line-up.
+In the storyline Dark Reign, Bullseye becomes a member of the Dark Avengers under the alias Hawkeye and features in the five-issue limited series Dark Reign: Hawkeye, written by Andy Diggle, with art by Tom Raney.
 As a member of the Dark Avengers, he has a major role in the crossover Dark Avengers/Uncanny X-Men: Utopia, written by Matt Fraction.
-He appeared as a regular character in Dark Avengers #1-16 (March 2009-June 2010).
+He appeared as a regular character in Dark Avengers #1–16 (March 2009–June 2010).
+Diggle subsequently used the character as the catalyst for the Shadowland crossover event (2010), describing Bullseye's fate at the conclusion of the first issue as years in the making and a character-defining moment for Matt Murdock.
 Bullseye is killed by Daredevil in Shadowland #1, but is later confirmed alive in Daredevil vol. 3 #26.